SysCAD Modelling Guideline and Check List

 |Example PGM Files

 Latest SysCAD Version: 16 February 2024 - SysCAD 9.3 Build 139.34893

 A brief description of the SysCAD workflow is as follows:

-- A project configuration file is set up with a set of user defined chemical compounds (done via SysCAD Database and configuration file.)
+- A project configuration file is set up with a set of user-defined chemical compounds (via SysCAD Species Database and Configuration File).

-- Feeder information such as Feed rate, Temperature, Pressure and Composition.
-This is done through the Access Window, which can be viewed by right clicking on the unit operations.
+- Feeder information such as Feed Rate, Temperature, Pressure and Composition.

-- Configuration information of each Process Unit operation, such as reactions, mass separation, heat transfer, etc.
+- Configuration information of each unit operation, such as Reactions, Mass Separation, Heat Transfer, etc.

 - Various controls to set constraints and/or set-points in the project.